UnbloktTechnology/nexeraid-examples/bank_web3_example/README.md

-# Bank Web3 Example App
+# Web3 Bank Example App

-This is an example bank Web3 app that requires signer interaction with a Web3 modal.
+This is an example Web3 Bank app that requires signer interaction with a Web3 modal.

 ## Requirements